 The outline below is intended to help give you some strategies for successfully overturning denials.
-About 80% who file an appeal and follow the BOB strategies eventually win, but too many people get frustrated and do not complete the appeals process and settle for other treatments.
-You may need to go through several appeal levels, but continue to fight.
+While it is becoming harder to overturn denials, about 30% who file an appeal and follow the BOB strategies eventually win, but too many people get frustrated and do not complete the appeals process and settle for other treatments.
+You may need to go through several appeal levels, including an external review, but continue to fight.
 The initial appeals are internal to your health plan and normally confirm the initial decision not to provide coverage for proton therapy.
 Fight the denial all the way, including external review.
 According to AARP, 45% all of denials are overturned in the external review process.
 Hire a lawyer if necessary.
 File a complaint with you state's Health Insurance Commissioner.
 Do not give up until all avenues are exhausted.
 You can win!